-- Their job titles are just as varied as their employers and include Archivist, Youth Services Outreach Specialist, Electronic Resources Librarian, Teacher Librarian, Document Management Systems Specialist, Library Director, Arts and Communication Librarian Systems and Digital Initiatives Librarian, and many more positions.
+- Their job titles are just as varied as their employers and include Digital Asset Librarian, Tribal Library Specialist, Children’s Librarian, Branch Librarian, Teacher Technology Leader, Family Learning Coordinator, Reference and Instruction Librarian and many more positions.

 - Our alumni are putting their MLIS skills to work performing many different job duties, such as circulation, collection development, outreach, and reference/information services.

-- When asked to select their primary job assignment, the following job assignments received the most responses: children’s services, administration, adult services, patron programming, reference/information services, circulation, and YA/teen services.
+- When asked to select their primary job assignment, the following job assignments received the most responses: reference/information services, circulation, public services, school librarian / school library media specialist, children’s services, and YA/teen services.

 - Many students worked while earning their degree and opted to remain with an employer or position held prior to or while attending the MLIS program.
 Those who chose to stay with an existing employer after graduation said the master’s degree helped advance their career.
-55% reported that they received a promotion, got a raise, and/or moved from support staff to professional staff.
+49% reported that they received a promotion, became eligible for tenure, got a raise, and/or moved from support staff to professional staff.